The Essential Plumbing Tools List: 35 Different Types & Their Uses

 You never know when you’ll need to drain water or deal with something you probably don’t want to leave on the floor.
 A bucket is a tool that is easy to overlook, but it is necessary for lots of plumbing jobs.

 32. Caulk Gun

 Repairing seals around sinks and tubs is essential, and you’ll probably have to do it eventually.
 When this happens, you’ll need a caulk gun ready to go.
 These are pretty cheap, and you could likely put off buying one until you need it.
 However, it is always a good idea to have some on hand in case you need to seal any small hole around the sink or tub.

 33. Jab Saw

 This simple tool is also known as a keyhole saw or drywall saw.
 You probably won’t need to use these very much as a plumber.
 However, they can be useful for those rare projects that require one.
 These are not particularly expensive in the least, so it is probably a good idea to have one on hand just in case.

 34. Putty Knife

 35. Pressure Test Gauges

 These are used to check for leaks and water pressure problems.
 They only perform this one, niche job, so they probably won’t be used during every project.
 However, they are essential when you need to check water pressure, so even the average homeowner should have these on hand.

-While this is not a completely exhaustive list, it will get you out of the majority of plumbing predicaments.
+While this is not a completely exhaustive list of essential plumbing tools, it will get you out of the majority of plumbing predicaments.
 It’s not essential to get all these tools immediately, but the majority won’t set you back a lot budget-wise, so see what you can afford when it comes to augmenting your plumbing tool kit.
 The next time the toilet breaks, you’ll be glad you’ve got them.